Coverdeal Holdings Limited (referred to as ‘we’, ‘us’, ‘our’, ‘Company’ or the ‘Coverdeal’), is the owner of globtrex brand and of this website.

 All third parties appointed by us to process personal data on our behalf are bound by contract to comply with the GDPR provisions.

-We may also disclose your data if you have given us your consent for it.
+We also may disclose your data if you have given us your consent.

 10. Keeping Personal Information about you secure